 Cathedral of the Good Shepherd is the oldest Roman Catholic Church in Singapore located in the Museum Planning Area within the Civic District.
-It was founded in 1832 by the Paris Foreign Missions Society.
-The Cathedral lies between the parallel Queen and Victoria Streets and resembles London's St Paul's Church and St Martin-in-the-Fields in architecture.
+Founded in 1832 by the Paris Foreign Missions Society, it is a designated National Monument of Singapore.
+It lies between the parallel Queen and Victoria Streets and resembles the dazzling London's St Paul's Church and St Martin-in-the-Fields architecturally.

 Location - 300 Thomson Road, Novena, Singapore